 What can we learn about the consumer?

-If you can figure out what someone is trying to get done, you can usually serve up some useful content.
-‘I see you are trying to finance a car purchase’, ‘unblock your drains’, etc. If content proves useful, chances are, it will be read.
-And shared.
+If you can figure out what someone is trying to get done - 'I see you are trying to finance a car purchase', 'unblock your drains', etc. then you should be able to serve up some useful material.
+Useful content will be read, upvoted and shared.
 The key is to frame the need as tightly as possible before offering an answer.
 Don’t jump to the solution, help refine the question.

 Adding to the noise isn’t helpful